CodeYourFuture/GitHomeworkFixErrors/homework.md

 Where can I look to find help with Git?

-The Git Cheatsheet and git documentation and youtube tutorials
+The Git cheat sheet and git documentation and youtube tutorials